mrft/itr8/README.md

 ## What is a transIterator?

 It is simply a function with an iterator as single argument which will return another iterator.
 So it transforms iterators, which is why I have called it transIterator (~transducers).
 The cool thing about it is that you can easily chain them together, by using the output of the first one as input of the next one and so on.
-You could compare this to piping in linux, where each tool typically reads from stdin, and outputs to stdout, and the pipe symbol makes ure that the output of the first program is used as input of the next one.
+You could compare this to piping in linux, where each tool typically reads from stdin, and outputs to stdout, and the pipe symbol makes sure that the output of the first program is used as input of the next one.

 ### What is the difference between a transIterator and an operator?